-Asszonyfalva (Axente Sever, Frauendorf) is located also in Transylvania (in present-day Romania), in Seben county, 15 km from Medgyes (Medias) to the south-west.
-It is also a Saxon settlement and famous for its fortified church.
+Asszonyfalva (Axente Sever, Frauendorf) is located also in Transylvania, Romania, in Szeben county, 15 km from Medgyes (Medias) to the southwest.
+It is also a Saxon settlement and is famous for its fortified church.
 Its Hungarian name means „woman`s village“ because it used to belong to the Queen of Hungary.
-The Germans arrived in the 12th century and it was they who built the great church in Romanesque and Gothic style.
+The Germans arrived in the 12th century and it was they who built the great church in Romanesque and Gothic styles.
 Its wall is 1.6 meters thick in some places.

-Here is a very old film where you can see the Saxons singing and dancing there (it is in German): https://www.youtube.com/watch?v=1PtlYbAGo64
+Also, here is a very old film where you can see the Saxons singing and dancing there (it is in German): https://www.youtube.com/watch?v=1PtlYbAGo64